The 5 Secrets for Photorealism (Quick Answer)

 Different AI generators use different syntax for negative prompts:

-Midjourney: Use --no
+Midjourney: Use --no parameter

 - Example: